firasuke/DOTSLASHLINUX/content/post/2017-03-23-Best-Lightweight-Software-Applications-for-GNU-Linux.md

 Yes, you can boot without an initrd/initramfs.
 Kindly check our article <a href="https://www.dotslashlinux.com/2017/04/29/Booting-the-Linux-Kernel-Without-an-initrd-initramfs.html" target="_blank">Booting the Linux Kernel Without an initrd/initramfs</a>.
 <br/>
 <br/>
-<strong>" Hold your horses...
-What about the intel/amd microcode updates that boost my processor's performance? "</strong> Well, I never said that you needed an initrd to use them.
+"Hold your horses...
+What about the intel/amd microcode updates that boost my processor's performance?"
+Well, I never said that you needed an initrd to use them.
 You can easily build them directly into the linux kernel.
 How you ask?
 Kindly follow our guide on <a href="https://www.dotslashlinux.com/2017/04/30/Building-Intel-CPU-Microcode-Updates-Directly-into-the-Linux-Kernel.html" target="_blank">Building Intel CPU Microcode Updates Directly into the Linux Kernel</a>.
 <br/>
 <hr/>
 <h3>4- Shell: <a href="https://en.wikipedia.org/wiki/Almquist_shell" target="_blank">DASH</a> VS <a href="https://www.gnu.org/software/bash/" target="_blank">GNU BASH</a></h3>